-A provision is recognized in the consolidate statement of financial position when the Group has a present legal or constructive obligation as a result of a past event, and it is probable that an outflow of economic benefits will be required to settle the obligation.
-If the effect is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
+A provision is recognized in the consolidated statement of financial position when the Group has a present legal or constructive obligation as a result of a past event, and it is probable that an outflow of economic benefits will be required to settle the obligation and to reasonably estimate the obligation's value.
+To determine the provision, the future cash flows are discounted using a pre-tax discount rate, which reflects the current market conditions and risks incurred by the respective liability.